ssg-research/ssg2021StyleTransferStudy/index.md

 ## Style Transfer User Study

-This is a user study organised by Secure Systems Group at [Aalto University](https://ssg.aalto.fi)/[University of Waterloo](https://crysp.uwaterloo.ca/research/SSG/).
+This is a user study organised by [Secure Systems Group](https://ssg.aalto.fi).

 The link to the study is at the end of this page.

-If you have any questions contact as at sebastian.szyller@aalto.fi or contact@sebszyller.com.
+If you have any questions contact us at sebastian.szyller@aalto.fi or contact@sebszyller.com.

-## Generative Style Transfer
+## Style Transfer

 Recently developed new _**Style Transfer**_ techniques make it possible to take any input image and produce an output image in a specified style.
 With such style transfer techniques, we can, for example, make photos look like painting by classical artists, automatically colour black-and-white images, or transform selfies into cartoon-like characters.